-The Minister for Communications, Climate Action and Environment, Richard Bruton T.D., today opened the second phase of the Support Scheme for Renewable Heat (SSRH), which will provide operational support for biomass boilers and anaerobic digestion heating systems.
+The Minister for Communications, Climate Action and Environment, Richard Bruton T.D., today opened the second phase of the SSRH.
+The Support Scheme for Renewable Heat will provide operational support for biomass boilers and anaerobic digestion heating systems.

-Making the announcement Minister Bruton said: "If we are to cut greenhouse gases, we must replace fossil fuels by renewable sources.
-This scheme is designed to replace fossil fuel heating systems by heat pumps and by heat from biomass or anaerobic digestion.
+Minister Bruton made the following the announcement.
+"If we are to cut greenhouse gases, we must replace fossil fuels by renewable sources.
+This scheme is designed to replace fossil fuel heating systems by heat pumps.
+Also by heat from biomass or anaerobic digestion.
 These are sustainable and renewable sources."

-"The scheme will include important protections to ensure that the heat supported is sustainable, used for useful purposes and represents value for money for the taxpayer.
-Over the lifetime of the scheme, the successful delivery of this programme can reduce carbon emissions by 11Mt – a significant contribution to meeting our emissions reduction targets."
+"The scheme will include important protections to ensure three things.
+That the heat supported is sustainable, is used for useful purposes and represents value for money for the taxpayer.
+Over the lifetime of the scheme, the successful delivery of this programme can reduce carbon emissions by 11Mt.
+This is a significant contribution to meeting our emissions reduction targets."

 Applications are open today.
-This round of the Scheme will support businesses and farms for up to 15 years for the installation and on-going use of biomass and anaerobic digestion heating systems.
-The Scheme is designed to support up to 1,300 GWh of renewable heat per year (equivalent to the heating needs of circa 120,000 homes).
+This round of the Scheme will support businesses and farms for up to 15 years.
+This is for the installation and on-going use of biomass and anaerobic digestion heating systems.
+The Scheme is designed to support up to 1,300 GWh of renewable heat per year.
+This is equivalent to the heating needs of circa 120,000 homes.

-Overall, the projects supported will increase the renewable heat use in Ireland by three percentage points and decrease emissions in the non-ETS sector by approximately 300,000 tonnes of CO2 per year.
+Overall, the projects supported will increase the renewable heat use in Ireland by three percentage points.
+They will also decrease emissions in the non-ETS sector by approximately 300,000 tonnes of CO2 per year.

-The scheme has integrated lessons learned from other similar schemes in other jurisdictions and, as a result, includes detailed eligibility and budgetary controls.
+The scheme has integrated lessons learned from other similar schemes in other jurisdictions.
+As a result, includes detailed eligibility and budgetary controls.

 The Sustainable Energy Authority of Ireland (SEAI) will administer the scheme.

 "Across Europe, heating remains one of the most challenging areas in which to achieve carbon emission reductions.
 This scheme is a vital component part of the Government's overall policy framework to decarbonise heat.
-SEAI is looking forward to delivering the scheme efficiently and effectively, mobilising the marketplace while maintaining a keen focus on value for public moneys."
+SEAI is looking forward to delivering the scheme efficiently and effectively.
+It will mobilise the marketplace while maintaining a keen focus on value for public moneys."

-The first phase of the SSRH, an installation grant for heat pumps, opened in September 2018 and supports ground, air and water source electric heat pump installations with grant-aid up to 30% of the capital outlay.
-Under Project Ireland 2040, the National Development Plan sets out an allocation of €300 million for the rollout of the scheme for the period up to 2027.
+The first phase of the SSRH was an installation grant for heat pumps, opened in September 2018.
+It supports ground, air and water source electric heat pump installations with grant-aid up to 30% of the capital outlay.
+Under Project Ireland 2040, the National Development Plan sets out an allocation of €300 million.
+This is for the rollout of the scheme for the period up to 2027.

-Full details of the Support Scheme for Renewable Heat including the tariff levels, terms and conditions and how to apply are available on our website.
+Full details of the Support Scheme for Renewable Heat are available on our website.
+This includes the tariff levels, terms and conditions and how to apply.